mstefarov/fCraft/README.txt

 Full text of the Devart dotConnect for MySQL license should be included with your copy of fCraft in LICENSE.dotConnect.txt

-Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.
+Original Minecraft was developed by Markus "Notch" Persson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.